Important building blocks:

 bleiben?

 In these sentences, the coordinating conjunction is placed just before the second independent clause, in position 0.
-These sentences are fairly simple to build.

 Independent Clause + Subordinate Clause